pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1322-add_DCCMono.rst

 New Devices
 -----------
 - The DCCMono is a new device to support SP1L0:DCCM installed on L0S09 in the FEE.
-This device is the first of many new DCCMs that will be coming to LCLS in the future.
-This pcdsdevice can also be used for other DCCMs such as the L2HE DXS HHLMs (High Heat Load Monochromaters).
+This SP1L0 is the first of many new DCCMs that will be coming to LCLS in the future.
+This pcdsdevice can also be used for other DCCMs such as the L2HE DXS HHLMs (High Heat Load Monochromaters) and other Double Chanel Cut Monochromaters.

 Bugfixes
 --------